Search element - Quick search bar

 Reflux disease

-Gastroesophageal reflux is a disease which requires medical diagnosis and advice.
-With reflux disease, the acid in the stomach burns and causes damage to the oesophagus.
+Gastroesophageal reflux disease (sometimes known as GORD) requires medical diagnosis and advice.
+With reflux disease, the acid in the stomach burns and causes damage to the oesophagus (the tube between the mouth and stomach).
 This is fairly rare.
 Only a small number of babies have vomiting which is linked with pain and crying.

 Babies with reflux disease usually need medical treatment.
-They often show more than one of the following:
+They often vomit a lot and have other symptoms such as:

 • refusal to feed

-• blood (bright or very dark red) or bile (green or yellow) in the vomit
+• blood (bright or dark red) in their vomit

-In some cases, babies may breathe in what has come from their stomach.
+In some cases, babies may breathe in vomit that has come up from their stomach.
 This can be serious, especially if the baby is fed anything other than breastmilk.

 If your baby fusses, cries a lot and arches their back, people might tell you that your baby has 'reflux'.
 However, if your baby doesn’t have the symptoms listed above, they are unlikely to have reflux disease.